hosseinnhk/day_ahead_solar_power_generation_forecasting/README.md

 - LightGBM: A gradient boosting framework used for regression tasks, particularly well-suited for large datasets with categorical features.
 - Self-Attention-based Encoder-Decoder Network: A neural network model that uses self-attention mechanisms to capture long-range dependencies in time-series data, suitable for sequential forecasting tasks.
 Meta-learner: A model that combines the predictions from multiple branches to improve overall forecasting accuracy.

-## Results

-The proposed framework outperforms benchmark models in terms of prediction accuracy.
-Detailed results are included in the paper.

 ## License